genevaers/User-Documentation/docs/AdvancedFeatures/OverviewLookupPaths.md

 -   Multiple fields in the source logical record, when a primary key may be a combination of fields.
 -   A constant - see section [Constant in a lookup path step](#constant-in-a-lookup-path).
 -   A symbol - see section [Symbol in a lookup path step](#symbol-in-a-lookup-path).
--   In the example above the lookup path has only one step.
-For multiple steps, see section [Multi-step lookup paths](#multi-step-lookup-paths).

 ## Multi-step lookup paths